Shiina-Mashiro-M/GEC/README.md

 # Usage of Bottom-up GEC Algorithms

 Datasets need to be stored in the “dataset” folder.
-Please remember to change the "dataname" and the "ratio_list" in the python file to run on different dataset.
+Please remember to change the "dataname" and the "ratio_list" in the python file to run on different dataset and different coarsening ratio, respectively.
 To run the program, run the following command.

 ```
 python Bottom_up_all_simplex.py